ayush-kr-repo/TrainSentry/README.md

 pytest --cov=ml_debug_agent --cov-report=term-missing
 ```

-GitHub Actions runs the full test suite on every push to `main` and every pull request — zero-config CI.
+GitHub Actions runs the full test suite on every push to `main` and every pull request.
+The `conftest.py` at the project root ensures `ml_debug_agent` is always importable in CI without extra env vars.

 ---